vegegoku/assignment/README.md

 ##### Delivery
 You should create and sent two implementations of the `TransactionProcessor` interface, one that handles XML and another for CSV.
 You must not modify the `TransactionProcessor` interface itself.

+##### Evaluation Criteria:
+* We will run the provided unit tests to verify that your delivered code is working and **all tests should pass**.
+* Code quality and simplicity is required so try to find the simplest solution with clean code style .